 The best part?
 You won’t have to deal with the maddening crowds of wine snobs, only the overly hospitable locals.
 Telavi is the region’s capital and a is great place to start your wine tours.
 Those wanting to stay in a more intimate setting would best stick to the small town of Signagi.
 Either will be full of charm and magic.

 Only a couple hours drive north of Tbilisi is one of Georgia’s highest and most beautiful mountains: Kazbek.
 Visitors to this area will arrive at the main village of Stepantsminda (formally Kazbegi) and from there have lots of adventurous opportunities.
 One must visit the famous Holy Trinity Church of Gergeti, a religious complex set wonderfully among the mountain scenery.
+Check out my friend Megan’s post for more info on visiting Kazbegi.

 Local hikes are countless, and a trip to Gergeti Glacier or the valleys of Juta and Truso is highly recommended.
 Those wanting a panoramic view of Kazbek can book a local paragliding tour.
 Those looking for a more intimate experience with the mountain will learn that summiting it is actually a relatively simple task.